Securities and Their Effect on the U.S. Economy

-These interesting securities are based on the value of underlying stocks, bonds or other assets.
+These complex securities are based on the value of underlying stocks, bonds, or other assets.
 They allow traders to get a higher return for a lower investment than buying the asset itself.
 But that leverage makes them very risky.

-Stock options allow you to trade in stocks without buying them upfront.
+Stock options allow you to trade stocks without buying them upfront.
 For a small fee, you can purchase a call option to buy the stock at a specific date at a certain price.
 If the stock price goes up, you exercise your option and buy the stock at your lower negotiated price.
 You can either hold onto it or immediately resell it for the higher actual price.